 - at the reception desk, 161 Queen Street and at the Library, 54 Queen Street, where copies are available for inspection, or

-- by contacting Masterton District Council on 06 370 6300 or [email protected]
+- by getting in touch with us on 06 370 6300 or [email protected]

-In the case of a committee, subcommittee, local or community board, any issue, idea or matter raised in a public forum must fall within the terms of reference of that body.
+Public forums are a time for public comments, normally at the start of a meeting.
+They are for members of the public to talk about things that aren’t necessarily on the agenda and bring them to the attention of the Council.
+In the case of a committee or subcommittee, any issue, idea or matter raised in a public forum must fall within the terms of reference of that body.

-• The speaker is criticising elected members and/or staff;
+• is criticising elected members and/or staff;

-• The speaker is being repetitious, disrespectful or offensive;
+• is being disrespectful or offensive;

 • The matter is subject to legal proceedings; and